Fill in this quick form to receive your FREE personal holiday quote from us...

-7 Day South Island Must Do Holiday Package
+Read on for more details on the 7 Day South Island Must Do Package.

 Arrive in Queenstown, New Zealand’s adventure capital.

-Relax and explore Queenstown, with the option to visit the Kiwi Birdlife Park, the Underwater Observatory, or the Ivan Clarke Gallery; ride the Skyline Gondola to the top of Bob’s Peak for panoramic views over the Wakatipu Basin; or simply enjoy a lakefront stroll.
+Relax and explore Queenstown.
+You have the option to visit the Kiwi Birdlife Park, the Underwater Observatory, or the Ivan Clarke Gallery; ride the Skyline Gondola to the top of Bob’s Peak for panoramic views over the Wakatipu Basin, or simply enjoy a lakefront stroll.

 Stay 3 nights in Queenstown.

-In the evening, relive the elegance of turn-of-the-century travel with a cruise aboard the vintage steamship TSS Earnslaw, the only coal fired passenger vessel still operating in the southern hemisphere.
+In the evening, relive the elegance of turn-of-the-century travel with a cruise aboard a vintage steamship.
+The TSS Earnslaw is the only coal fired passenger vessel still operating in the southern hemisphere.
 Step aboard – watch the stokers fueling the fireboxes and hear the hiss of the steam engines working as the TSS Earnslaw takes you on a nostalgic cruise over beautiful Lake Wakatipu.
 Disembark at Walter Peak High Country Farm, where you will enjoy a stunning gourmet BBQ dinner.
 An entertaining after-dinner farm show provides a glimpse into high country farming life.
 On your return cruise, relax with a drink from the bar or join a fun sing-along with the ship’s pianist.

 Stay 2 nights in Te Anau.